Diagnosing Human-object Interaction Detectors: Our Diagnosis Toolbox

-For an HOI detector, whether one- or two-stage, it classifies the action label based on the human-object pair detection result.
-It is thus important to investigate whether the pair detection results are good enough so that the action classification module has the opportunity to recognize all possible action labels.
-To this end, we compute the recall value to evaluate a model's ability to localize all ground-truth human-object pairs.
+For an HOI detector, whether one- or two-stage, it relies on the human-object pair detection results for interaction classification.
+It is thus important to investigate whether the pair detection results are good enough, \emph{without considering the interaction labels}, disentangling two sub-tasks.

+There are two factors impacting the quality of the pair detection: coverage of ground-truth pairs and noiseness level in the detection results.
+For the coverage, if a ground-truth human-object pair is missing in the detection results, there is no chance for the interaction classification module to recognize the interaction labels, leading to a FN.
+Regarding the noiseness level, if the pair detection results contain too many human-object pairs that have no actual interactions, it will cause significant burden to the interaction module to correctly classify their interaction labels, yielding a lot of FPs.

-Specifically, we calculate the percentage of ground-truth human-object pairs that are contained in the detection results of human-object pairs, \emph{without considering the action labels here}.
+Specifically, we calculate \emph{Pair Recall} as the percentage of ground-truth human-object pairs that are contained in the detection results.
 Due to the multi-label nature, multiple ground-truth pairs can be matched to the same detected pair.
-In such a case, only one of them is considered as true positive and other duplicated detections will be considered as false positives.
-We finally report the average recall across the dataset.
+In such a case, only one of them is considered into recall computation and other duplicated pairs will be surpressed.
+We finally report the average recall across the entire dataset.

-As introduced in Section~\ref{subsec:two_vs_one_stage}, for a two-stage HOI detector, the object detections (and thus the human-object pair detections) are filtered by the fixed threshold $\tau_d$.
-The number of detected pairs may vary from one detector to another.
-For a one-stage detector, it directly outputs a number of human-object pairs, \eg, controlled by the number of queries in the DETR-like architectures~\cite{carion2020end,zhang2021mining,chen2021qahoi}.

-Simply checking the recall value may not be sufficient since a detector can generate very noisy detections of human-object pairs.
-Although the recall value is high and the ground-truth annotations are all localized, they impose a significant burden on the action classification module to prune a lot of incorrect pairs.
-We therefore report the precision score as well on the dataset level.
+To examine the noiseness level of the detection results, we compute \emph{Pair Precision} as the percentage of detected human-object pairs that are considered as TPs.
+Similarly, we report the precision score on the dataset level.